vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 If you haven't already done so, [create an account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) or [login](https://console.aws.amazon.com/console/home) to the console.

+When configuring each of the parts of this workflow, it is strongly recommended to keep everything in the same region.
+The initial default region for AWS was us-east-1.
+If you are using a different region, pay careful attention to that in any policy definitions or urls and ensure you keep it consistent.

 # Nodeless: Setup Withdraw Settings

 From the Administration submenu on the left, choose `Withdraw`.
 Then pick the Withdraw Settings.

 Modify the settings on this page as appropriate to setup your Lightning Address and an On-chain Address.
-I recommend the Lightning Address as teh default payment method.
+I recommend the Lightning Address as the default payment method.

 # Nodeless: Create Store